 Soil Shrinkage and How to Spot ItJuly 8, 2020 Melanie Chaney

 Ever wonder how arid, South Texas weather conditions impact your home?
-While you might look out your window and see wilting landscaping and browning grass, there could be something even scarier lurking under your driveway.
+While you might look out your window and see wilting landscaping and browning grass, there could be something even scarier lurking under your driveway…soil shrinkage.

 If you’re seeing cracks that weren’t there last year, or maybe you’ve noticed that part of your driveway is sinking?
-It could be that shrinking soil is to blame.
+It could be that soil shrinkage is to blame.

 The good news is, concrete can be raised back into place, so it’s level with the other concrete around it.
 It’s a relatively quick process that will allow you to use your concrete normally as soon as the next day.

 Here at Baird Foundation Repair, we believe in the concept of “Raise it, Don’t Replace it!”.
-So if you’re ready to restore value back to your home, contact us today!
-We have two locations to serve you: San Antonio (210-53-BAIRD) and Corpus Christi (361-317-8151).concrete repair , cracked driveway , driveway repair , sidewalk repair , south texas home repair , uneven sidewalk
+So, if you’re ready to restore value back to your home, contact us today!
+We service San Antonio, Corpus Christi, Houston, Austin, and surrounding areas in Texas.concrete repair , cracked driveway , driveway repair , sidewalk repair , south texas home repair , uneven sidewalk